- board of trustees

 clemson’s retention and graduation rates rank among the highest in the country for public universities. we’ve been named among the best public college values by kiplinger magazine in 2017, and princeton review named us among the “colleges that pay you back” in 2017.

-our beautiful college campus sits on 1,400 acres in the foothills of the blue ridge mountains, along the shores of hartwell lake. but we also have research facilities and economic development hubs throughout the state of south carolina — in greenville, greenwood, anderson, columbia and charleston.
+our beautiful college campus sits on 20,000 acres in the foothills of the blue ridge mountains, along the shores of lake hartwell. and we also have research facilities and economic development hubs throughout the state of south carolina — in anderson, blackville, charleston, columbia, darlington, georgetown, greenville, greenwood, and pendleton.

 the research, outreach and entrepreneurial projects led by our faculty and students are driving economic development and improving quality of life in south carolina and beyond. in fact, a recent study determined that clemson has an annual $1.9 billion economic impact on the state.